Tractable Optimal Experimental Design using Transport Maps: Numerical examples

-\item $\psi^k_D$. \end{enumerate*} As made evident by both visualizations, the optimal designs perform much better at recovering the diffusivity channel.
+\Cref{figure:true_kappa} compares the means and the pointwise variances of the posterior distribution $\pi_{\bm \given \be_{1:5}, \bd_{1:5}}$ using synthesized data from five experiments conducted with boundary conditions chosen randomly $(i)$, as well as using the SOED procedure with both utility functions, $\psi^k_A$ $(ii)$ and $\psi^k_D$ $(iii)$.
+As made evident by both visualizations, the optimal designs perform much better at recovering the diffusivity channel.
+This observation is further strengthened in~\cref{figure:Poisson_IG}, where both optimality criteria, $\psiA^k$ and $\psiD^k$, are evaluated at the A- and D-optimal sequence of boundary conditions as well as at randomly chosen boundary conditions with data synthesized using the true log-diffusivity field.

-This observation is further strengthened in~\cref{figure:Poisson_IG}, where both optimality criteria, $\psiA^k$ and $\psiD^k$, are evaluated at the A- and D-optimal sequence of boundary conditions as well as randomly chosen boundary conditions with data synthesized using the true log-diffusivity field.
+While other methods like the nested Monte Carlo approach (\eg, see~\cite{HuanMarzouk:2013:1}) may need fewer samples in batch OED settings, they are generally not applicable to SOED without significant modifications.
+In contrast, our transport map approach adapts well to sequential settings.
+As shown in~\cref{table:cost}, computational costs tend to decrease across experimental stages due to the preconditioning approach described in~\cref{subsection:soed_preconditioners}.
+Moreover, after conducting experiments, the KR rearrangement provides an approximation to the posterior that can either be used directly or to enhance MCMC sampling efficiency.